Planet

 BioPak Packaging

-We have avoided 8,001 kg* of plastic; choosing more sustainable alternatives to finite fossil-based plastics helps fight plastic pollution.
+So far, we have avoided adding 87,870kg of plastics into circulation.
+By choosing more sustainable alternatives to finite fossil-based plastics, we are helping fight plastic pollution.

 Our three pillars: